Scaling Out-of-Distribution Detection for Real-World Settings: Multi-Label Prediction for OOD Detection

-We evaluate the trained MS-COCO and PASCAL VOC models using four different detectors.
-Results are in Table \ref{tab:oodmultilabel}.
-MaxLogit denotes taking the negative of the maximum value of a logit vector as the anomaly score.
+As there has been little work on out-of-distribution detection in multilabel settings, we include comparisons to classic anomaly detectors for general settings.
+Isolation Forest, denoted by iForest, works by randomly partitioning the space into half spaces to form a decision tree.
+The score is determined by how close a point is to the root of the tree.
+The local outlier factor (LOF) \citep{lof} computes a local density ratio between every element and its neighbors.
+We set the number of neighbors as $20$. iForest and LOF are both computed on features from the penultimate layer of the networks.
+MSP denotes a naive application of the maximum softmax probability detector in the multi-label setting, obtained by computing the softmax of the logits.
 Alternatively, one can average the logit values, denoted by LogitAvg.
-Isolation Forest, denoted by IForest, works by randomly partitioning the space into half spaces to form a decision tree.
-The score is determined by how close a point is to the root of the tree.
-Finally we experiment with the local outlier factor (LOF) \cite{lof}, which computes a local density ratio between every element and its neighbors.
-Here we set the number of neighbors considered to be $20$.
 These serve as our baseline detectors for multi-label OOD detection.
+We compare these baselines to the MaxLogit detector that we introduce in Section \ref{sec:multiclass}.
+As in the multi-class case, the MaxLogit anomaly score for multi-label classification is $- \max_i f(x)_i$.

 \textbf{Results.}\quad Results are shown in Table \ref{tab:oodmultilabel}.
-We observe that the MaxLogit method outperforms the average logit and LOF by a significant margin.
-The MaxLogit method bears similarity to the MSP baseline \cite{hendrycks17baseline}, but is naturally applicable to multi-label problems.
-Indeed, forcing a softmax output on the multi-label logits in order to use MSP detector results in a 19.6\% drop in AUROC on MS-COCO.
+We find that MaxLogit obtains the highest performance in all cases.
+MaxLogit bears similarity to the MSP baseline \citep{hendrycks17baseline} but is naturally applicable to multi-label problems.
 These results establish the MaxLogit as an effective and natural baseline for large-scale multi-label problems.
 Further, the evaluation setup enables future work in out-of-distribution detection with multi-label datasets.